dxjoshi/gof-design-patterns/README.md

 -- A remote proxy acts as a local representative to a remote object.
 A Remote Object is an object that lives in the heap of a different Java Virtual Machine (or more generally, a remote object that is running in a different address space).
 A Local representative is an object that you can call local methods on and have them forwarded on to the remote object.
 -- Virtual Proxy acts as a representative for an object that may be expensive to create.
 It often defers the creation of the object until it is needed, it also acts as a surrogate for the object before and while it is being created.
 After that, the proxy delegates requests directly to the RealSubject.

+### Bridge Pattern:
+-- Use the Bridge Pattern to vary not only your implementations, but also your abstractions.

+### Builder Pattern:
+-- Use the Builder Pattern to encapsulate the construction of a product and allow it to be constructed in steps.

+### Chain of Responsibility Pattern:
+-- Use the Chain of Responsibility Pattern when you want to give more than one object a chance to handle a request.

+### Flyweight Pattern:
+-- Use the Flyweight Pattern when one instance of a class can be used to provide many “virtual instances.”

+### Interpreter Pattern:
+-- Use the Interpreter Pattern to build an interpreter for a language.

+### Mediator Pattern:
+-- Use the Mediator Pattern to centralize complex communications and control between related objects.

+### Memento Pattern:
+-- Use the Memento Pattern when you need to be able to return an object to one of its previous states; for instance, if your user requests an “undo.”

+### Prototype Pattern:
+-- Use the Prototype Pattern when creating an instance of a given class is either expensive or complicated.

+### Visitor Pattern:
+-- Use the Visitor Pattern when you want to add capabilities to a composite of objects and encapsulation is not important.

 ### Compound Patterns:
 -- A compound pattern combines two or more patterns into a solution that solves a recurring or general problem.